joinflux/webflowctl/README.md

 Webflowctl is a command line utility to manage Webflow site configurations.
 It is being used specifically to manage webhooks.

+## Installation

+Download a binary from the [Release](https://github.com/joinflux/webflowctl/releases) page.

 ## Usage

 ```